-Of the increase of his government and of

-peace

-there will be no end - Isaiah 9:7
+Of the increase of his government and of peace there will be no end - Isaiah 9:7 broken world, but Jesus as our Everlasting Father, will also deliver us from all brokenness and into perfect joy.

 Our experience of Jesus being like a father, unlike with any earthly father, goes on forever.
 The peace and joy that's available to us as children of God in Jesus doesn't end because we never leave home and Jesus never leaves us.
 In fact, our experience of Jesus as our father and the peace and joy that follows will only increase.